zahlman/zahlman.github.io/_posts/2024-07-20-an-open-letter-to-the-psf-coc-wg.markdown

 Also on July 13, Steve Holden [announced his departure from the forum](https://discuss.python.org/t/why-im-leaving-discuss-python-org/58093).

 The day after that (the 14th), I first [voiced my support](https://discuss.python.org/t/inclusive-communications-expectations-in-python-spaces/57950/7) for Mr. Peters, and explained why I felt that posts like the OP are counterproductive if the goal is "inclusivity".
 (As of this writing, that post has not been taken down.)
 Probably by later that day I had decided to leave the forum, but I didn't declar this intent [until the 16th](https://discuss.python.org/t/im-leaving-too/58408).
+Over the next several days I spent quite a large fraction of my waking hours composing and presenting my thoughts on these issues, while also reading through a backlog of old posts about Python packaging, as well as researching previous instances of, shall we say, political tension in the community.

 Most likely on the 17th, I discovered documentation of the [WG's "enforcement procedures"](https://policies.python.org/python.org/code-of-conduct/Enforcement-Procedures/), which had been hiding in plain sight the whole time.
 What I read there was truly egregious, but will have to wait for another post.